 Besides the various models to choose from, some navigation options include: many regional and global views, unlimited zooming, data at mouse position, values at major cities, archived data, data in table form, Skew-T soundings, Atlantic & Pacific hurricane tracking maps, US & Canada satellite & radar, radar estimated snowfall & snow depth maps.
 There are also various navigation setting options and overlays like cities and roads.

 Our Basic account adds the European ECMWF HRES model; which is widely regarded as the world's best weather forecast model.
 Our Pro account gives you ECMWF, but also adds on other leading models from Britain, MetOffice's UKMET Unified Model, the Australian ACCESS-G and the German ICON.
-Professional accounts also give you global Ensemble Means from ECMWF (ENS), GFS (GEFS) and GEM (GEPS); as well as bias-corrected Model Output Statistics from the US NAM and GFS models.
+Professional accounts also give you global Ensemble Means from ECMWF (ENS), GFS (GEFS) and GEM (GEPS); and NBM.
 We also try to throw in our own unique data into the mix such as our 3-Ensemble Mean where we take a simple average of the 3 major Ensembles to give you an idea of the overall pattern expected over time.
 We also have probabilities generated from many of the operational models.

 Simple satellite and radar products are also included.
 Our Radar data is noise-filtered and colorized utilizing a proprietary precipitation-type algorithm to identify rain, snow and mixed precipitation types.
 We also have an experimental radar-detected snowfall map as the storm is occuring.
 It utilizes the cleaned up radar data and combines it with HRRR 'observations' to determine a snowfall estimate that updates with every radar scan.